The Pros and Cons of Using an Online Blog Software or a Content Management System (CMS)

 If you use a blogging software, your visitors will be able to give their comments and interact with each other under each article you write.
 For some people, this is a significant advantage, since you can create a community of people around your site who will revisit your site regularly for updates.
 This loyal following also helps to break your site's dependence on search engines to send traffic.

-Unless your site is maintained using a sophisticated site manager like Dreamweaver's template system, or you dump all design elements of your web pages into server side includes, updating the design of your website is usually not a trivial operation.
-Even if you have a good search and replace utility, you still have to manually fix a lot of things if the individual pages on your site have some customized design elements.
+Unless your site is maintained a web editor with a sophisticated site manager like Expression Web or Dreamweaver, or you dump all design elements of your web pages into server side includes, updating the design of your website is usually not a trivial operation.
+Even if you have a good search and replace utility, you still have to manually fix a lot of things if the individual pages on your site have some bespoke design elements.

-Updating the site design when using a blog script or a CMS usually involves modifying the theme using the online software.
+Updating the site design when using a blog script or a CMS usually involves modifying a single set of theme files.
 Once you're done, all the pages on your website automatically reflect the changes.

 The Disadvantages of Using Online Blog or CMS Software